Hashtag Optimize your social Media Post

 Tracking social media activity is one of the biggest struggles companies have faced since the early stages of social media marketing.
-One study showed 39% of businesses don’t measure their social media ROI due to a lack of analytics, resources or expertise.
-Hashtags make tracking campaigns much easier, and gives you more accurate results Using Hashtag Optimize your social media post .
+One study showed 39% of businesses don’t measure their social media ROI due to a lack of analytics, resources, or expertise.
+Hashtags make tracking campaigns much easier and give you more accurate results Using Hashtag Optimize your social media post.

 By using hashtag analytics, you’ll be able to run better campaigns, get details on your target audience and optimize your social media posts for more exposure.
 If you’ve been hesitant or confused about incorporating hashtags into your social media marketing strategy, we’re going to break down everything you need to know to get on board.

 Social media marketing is all about engagement.
 The more Retweets likes and comments your social media posts receive, the more visibility you’ll have.
 Hashtags drive engagement.

 Tweets with hashtags get twice as much engagement as those without them and 55% more Retweets.
 On top of that, 75% of social media users use hashtags.